The 13 Best Electric Unicycles, Tried and Tested

 - Narrow tire not the best for stability

-The Inmotion V8F might just be the right fit if you're intrigued by the V10F but find it a bit too powerful or pricey.
-It stays true to the classic design of its predecessor, the V8, but with some nice updates.
+The Inmotion V8F could be the right fit if you're intrigued by the V10F but find it a bit too powerful or pricey.
+It stays true to the classic design of its predecessor, the V8, but with some welcome updates.

 At just 32 pounds and equipped with a retractable handle, it's incredibly portable.
 This makes it a great choice for beginners who value ease of transport and are looking for a more budget-friendly option.

 The motor in the V8F is an upgrade from the original V8, now at 1000W.
-It doesn't reach the power levels of the V10 or V10F, peaking at 21.7 MPH, but that's actually a plus if you're not keen on high speeds.
-The motor upgrade does make it feel more responsive and it handles mild inclines pretty well although 10-15% seems to be the limit.
+It doesn't reach the power levels of the V10 or V10F, peaking at 21.7 MPH, but that's actually a benefit for riders prioritizing control over top speed.
+The motor upgrade makes it feel more responsive, and it handles mild inclines pretty well, although 10-15% seems to be the limit.

 I really appreciate the pedals on the V8F.
-They're spacious and the rubber padding helps keep your feet secure, even in wet conditions.
-While the V8F doesn't have an official IP rating, I've found it copes well with moisture.
+They're spacious, and the rubber padding helps keep your feet secure, even in wet conditions.
+While the V8F doesn't have an official IP rating, I've found it handles moisture well.
 Plus, eWheels reports no water damage issues in over a thousand units sold, which is reassuring.

 The tilt-back feature at higher speeds can be a bit jarring initially and requires some getting used to.

 Style-wise, the V8F sticks to the Inmotion aesthetic - sleek and ergonomic.
-It's not flashy, but it has a dependable, sturdy feel to it.
+It's not flashy, but it has a dependable, sturdy feel.

 Why We Chose the V8F